Manisha Kalyan: Gokulam Kerala

 In 2018, Manisha signed with the newly formed Indian Women's League club Gokulam Kerala.
 She played a pivotal role in Gokulam's success in the 2019–20 IWL campaign.
-She scored 2 goals against the Kenkre FC which they won 1–10 and she scored a goal in their semi-finals against the Sethu FC.
-She scored 3 goals in the tournament and were chosen as the emerging player of the tournament.
+She scored 2 goals against the Kenkre FC, where her side won 1–10, she also scored a goal in their semi-finals against Sethu FC.
+She scored 3 goals in the tournament and was chosen as the emerging player of the tournament.

-In 2021, she became the first women player from India to score in a top-flight Asian competition, when she scored in the 2021 AFC Women's Club Championship match against FC Bunyodkor Women's Team of Uzbekistan on 14 November, which they won 3–1 at full-time.
+In 2021, she became the first women player from India to score in a top-flight Asian competition, when she scored in the 2021 AFC Women's Club Championship match against FC Bunyodkor, the Women's Team of Uzbekistan on 14 November, which they won 3–1 at full-time.

 Apollon Ladies

-On July 3, 2022, it was officially announced that Kalyan signed a contract with Limassol based Cypriot First Division club Apollon Ladies.
-She made her debut for the club on 18 August, coming on as a 60th minute substitute in a 3–0 win against Rīgas FS at the UEFA Women's Champions League qualifying round.
+On 3 July 2022, it was officially announced that Kalyan signed a contract with Limassol based Cypriot First Division club Apollon Ladies.
+She made her debut for the club on 18 August, coming on as a 60th-minute substitute in a 3–0 win against Rīgas FS at the UEFA Women's Champions League qualifying round.

 On 2 October 2022, she scored her first goal for the club against Aris Limassol in a Cypriot First Division match.
+When Apollon Limassol won the 2022–23 Cypriot Women's League, she became the first Indian woman to win a European Championship.
+She was included in the 2022–23 Pancyprian Footballers Association (PASP) women's team of the season.

+PAOK

+On 15 July 2024, it was officially announced that Kalyan signed a contract with Thessaloniki-based Greek A Division club PAOK.
+She made 23 appearances and scored 8 goals and also provided 5 assists as PAOK finished 5th in the league and reached the semifinals of the Greek Cup.